AFD-Net: Adaptive Fully-Dual Network for Few-Shot Object Detection: Methodology

-We optimize our network in both training phases using the same loss function introduced in~\cite{yan2019meta}:
+{\bfseries Loss Function.} We optimize our network in both training phases using the loss function introduced in~\cite{yan2019meta}:

-where $L_{\textit{Faster R-CNN}}$ denotes the loss function of base detector Faster R-CNN, involving the RPN loss, and classification loss together with bounding box regression loss for the decision making, $L_{\textit{meta}}$ denotes a meta loss aiming at encouraging attention features of support set to distinguish with each other.
+where $L_{\textit{Faster R-CNN}}$ denotes the loss function of base detector Faster R-CNN, involving the RPN loss, and classification loss together with bounding box regression loss for the state estimation, $L_{\textit{meta}}$ denotes a meta loss aiming at encouraging class-attentive vectors of support set to distinguish with each other.

-Since our proposed DAG and DQE are in a dual architecture, $L_{\textit{meta}}$ in this paper is a sum of two components for classification and regression respectively.
+Since our proposed Dual Attention Generator and Dual Query Encoder are in a dual architecture, $L_{\textit{meta}}$ in this paper is a combination of two components for classification and regression, respectively.
 Thus the loss function in Eq.~(\ref{eq:6}) can be precisely written as: